TMJ and Sleep Apnea Treatment in Lexington

 TMD is a condition that affects your jaw joint, causing painful symptoms like headaches and neck and jaw pain.
 Sleep apnea disrupts your normal breathing and puts your overall health at risk.

 There is no reason to suffer from the symptoms of either TMD or sleep apnea.
 You may be surprised to learn that a dentist can treat both of these disorders.

 During their training, dentists don’t just study teeth.
 To accurately diagnose oral health problems, they must spend years studying the structure of the head and jaw.
-This experience allows them to identify and address problems like sleep apnea and TMD.
+This experience allows them to identify and address conditions like sleep apnea and TMD.

 Understanding TMD and Sleep Apnea

 TMD refers to a collection of disorders related to your temporomandibular joint (TMJ).
 These disorders are often the result of chronic teeth grinding or a misaligned dental bite.
 Symptoms include jaw pain, headaches, and tension in your neck and shoulder muscles.

 Sleep apnea is a result of an obstruction of the airway.
 The condition is characterized by shallow breathing, snoring, and a choking sensation.
 Since sleep apnea affects your breathing, your oxygen levels drop and put you at greater risk of risk for high blood pressure, heart attack, and stroke.
 Repeated attempts to catch your breath result in disrupted sleep, which can cause you to wake up feeling tired, leaving you feeling sleepy and less productive during your day.